 Any of these can leave you open to allegations

-Where physical contact is for motivation or celebratory reasons, agree with the children, teachers or other appropriate adults that to praise good performance a ‘High Five’ or similar action will be used
+Where physical contact is for motivation or celebratory reasons, agree with the children, teachers or

-Never help pupils dress unless they request this and genuinely require assistance
+Never help pupils dress unless they request this and genuinely require assistance.

 Never take on one to one coaching with a pupil unless another adult/ carer or parent is present.

-If you need to communicate with a child for the purposes of coaching or passing on information, us a parent’s mobile telephone number.
-If you have agreed with the parents in advance to use the child’s own mobile phone for communicating with them, under no circumstances make the number available for general circulation.
+If you need to communicate with a child for the purposes of coaching or passing on information, use a parent’s mobile telephone number.

-If any of the following incidents take place or are observed you MUST report then to the club CPO or SO and make a written note of the event using the incident report form and inform the parents where appropriate if:
+If any of the following incidents take place or are observed you MUST report then to the club SO/WO

 - You accidentally hurt a child